go-gorm/gen/README.ZH_CN.md

 - `if`/`else if`/`else` the condition accept a bool parameter or operation expression which conforms to Golang syntax.
 - `where` The `where` clause will be inserted only if the child elements return something.
 The key word  `and` or `or`  in front of clause will be removed.
 And `and` will be added automatically when there is no junction keyword between query condition clause.
 - `Set` The  `set` clause will be inserted only if the child elements return something.
 The `,` in front of columns array will be removed.And `,` will be added automatically when there is no junction keyword between query coulmns.
+- `for` The  `for` clause traverses an array according to golang syntax and inserts its contents into SQL,supports array of struct.
 - `...` Coming soon

 ###### <span id="if-clause">`If` 子句</span>